 IDA AND TRUST FUND FINANCING

-The Health Sector Support Project (HSSP)—financed by US$15 million from the GFF, US$500 million from IDA, US$13 million from the Netherlands, US$23 million from Sweden, US$60 million from the United Kingdom, and proposed co-financing from other partners—contributes to the government’s Fourth HNP Sector Program through a results-based strategy.
+The Health Sector Support Project (HSSP)— approved in August 2017, includes International Development Association (IDA) financing of US$550 million, GFF funding of US$15 million, committed co-financing of US$13 million from the Netherlands, US$22 million from Sweden, US$60 million from the United Kingdom, US$23 million from Canada, and US$29 million from Gavi, The Vaccine Alliance.
 The project supports development of health system governance, management and service delivery capacities, implementation of an Essential Services Package that includes key RMNCAH-N services, and a focus on lagging regions, in particular Sylhet and Chittagong Divisions.